Eric Kwamina Otoo: Career

-Prior to joining the Ghanaian Foreign Service in 1959, Otoo taught at Mfantsipim School.
+Prior to joining the Ghanaian Foreign Service in April 1959, Otoo taught History, Latin, English and Current Affairs at Mfantsipim School.
 From 1959 to 1960, Otoo was the Chargé d'affaires in the Ghanaian embassy in Monrovia, Liberia.
 In 1960, he was made the secretary of the Congo Coordination Committee at the Office of the President.
 This was during the Congo crisis in the early 1960s.
 He served in this capacity until 1962.
 While serving at the office of the president, he was a member of a delegation appointed by the then president, Dr. Kwame Nkrumah to the Soviet Union (now Russia) in 1961.
 In November 1963, he was moved to the Ministry of Defence to serve as its Principal Secretary (now Deputy Minister).
 He held this office until the overthrow of Kwame Nkrumah in February 1966.
 During the tenure of the new government (NLC government), the Ghanaian military was being restructured under a new command and he was appointed secretary to the President responsible for matters of security.
 During this period, he was Ghana's representative at various conferences.
-Between May 1966 and July 1970, he was head of the Economic, Information, and Cultural Department of the Ministry of Foreign Affairs.
+Between May 1966 and July 1970, he was appointed Second Secretary to Ghana’s Permanent Mission at the United Nations, New York, and head of the Economic, Information, and Cultural Department of the Ministry of Foreign Affairs.
 He was also head of the Political Department of the said Ministry.
-In August 1970 Otoo was appointed Ghana's high commissioner to Kenya with accreditation to the Kingdom of Lesotho, and concurrently, high commissioner-designate to Zambia.
-In 1972, he was made Ghana's ambassador to Germany.
+In August 1970, Otoo was appointed Ghana's high commissioner to Kenya with accreditation to the Kingdom of Lesotho, and concurrently, High Commissioner-designate to Zambia.
+In August 1972, he was made Ghana's ambassador extraordinary and plenipotentiary to Germany.
 He served in this capacity until 26 September 1974.
 Upon his return to Ghana, Otoo returned to the Ministry of Foreign Affairs as a Senior Principal Secretary.
-He later served as head of the Ministry until his retirement in 1979.
+He later served as head of the Ministry until his retirement on 2 September 1979.
 Following his retirement, he served on various boards of the United Nations and the Organisation of African Unity.
-He was made Chairman of the Ghana Broadcasting Corporation in 1981.
+His service in that capacity was rewarded with the Grand Medal (Civil Division) Orders, decorations, and medals of Ghana, in recognition for his wise counsel, selfless devotion to duty and courageous leadership in the Nation’s service.
+In 1981, he was made Chairman of the Ghana Broadcasting Corporation.
 On 9 December 1982, he was called out of retirement and appointed Ghana's ambassador to the United States of America with accreditations to Mexico, the Virgin Islands, Belize, and Saint Kitts and Nevis.
-He presented his credentials on 17 March 1983 and served in this capacity until 18 October 1990.
+He presented his credentials on 17 March 1983 and served in this capacity at the highest diplomatic rank, until 18 October 1990.
+In 1993,he was appointed and served as a member of the Council of State (Ghana), a constitutional body with the mandate to advise the President of Ghana; and subsequently appointed chairman of GOIL PLC Ghana Oil Company.

 Personal life

-In 1956, Otoo married Mary Phillipa Ewuraba Brookman Otoo (née Brookman-Amissah).
+On April 28, 1956, Otoo married Mary Phillipa Ewuraba Brookman Otoo (née Brookman-Amissah).